dhaskew/blog/_drafts/aws.md

 * Elastic Beanstalk
   * Configuration Files (.ebextensions) – Settings for any options that are not applied directly to the environment, and also not specified in a saved configuration, are loaded from configuration files in the .ebextensions folder at the root of the application source bundle.
-  * Tomcat / Passenger / Puma
+  * Tomcat / Passenger / Puma / Docker
 * API Gateway
   * import a rest api
     * openapi 2 and 3